thehimel/internet-speed-notifier/README.md

 # Internet Speed Notifier
-This app notifies the internet speed through voice and windows notification every n minutes.
-By default n=300 sec.
+This app notifies the internet speed through voice and windows notification every n second.
+By default n=300.

 Sometimes in a few cases where network speed fluctuates, it becomes necessary to get notified about the network speed with an interval of time.